jafarlihi/cppdataloader/README.md

 # cppdataloader

-**Warning**
-cppdataloader is still alpha and stability is not guaranteed.

 cppdataloader is a batching and caching library for C++17.

 cppdataloader is a generic utility to be used as part of your application's data fetching layer to provide a simplified and consistent API over various remote data sources such as databases or web services via batching and caching.